 People also wish the stroller came with a compartment for smaller belongings (like phone, wallets etc…), though there is a pocket behind the seat for smaller items.

-In one word, the City Mini 2 is easy.
-It’s easy to fold, easy to maneuver, easy to clean… it’s just easygoing.
+In one word, the City Mini GT2 is easy: easy to fold, easy to maneuver, easy to clean… it’s just easygoing.
 And it won’t break the bank.
-Not to mention, it’s compact and lightweight, but still has most of the bells and whistles of a full-size stroller.
+Not to mention, it’s compact and lightweight and all-terrain, and still has most of the bells and whistles of a full-size stroller.
 Not too shabby for a stroller that retails for under $300.